Estimated reading time: 8 minutes

 FAQs

-Lower your voice, breathe, and use short, clear limits: “I’m happy to drive when you speak respectfully.”
+To discipline a teenager without yelling, lower your voice, breathe, and use short, clear limits like, “I’m happy to drive when you speak respectfully.”
 Calm first; boundary second.

-Sometimes, briefly—and paired with a clear path to earn it back (on-time check-ins, respectful tone).
+Taking your teenager’s phone away can work if it’s brief and paired with a clear plan to earn it back, like respectful communication and follow-through.
 Keep it predictable, not punitive.

-How do I discipline a teenager who won’t listen?
+How do I discipline a disrespectful teenager without escalating things?

 Terminology